superfunc/maybe/readme.md

 Module documentation is available [here](doc/maybe.html).

-*Why Not Just use Option[T]?*: After reading more thoroughly through the Option[T] implementation, I actually think that they are mostly equivalent, so I would defer to it for most uses.
-When I wrote this library in 2014, back when the language was called Nimrod, it didn't have an Option type available.
-I will leave this package up, and keep it maintained in case anyone uses it nonetheless.
+*Why Not Just use Option[T]?*: For a moment, I thought this library had been made obsolete when option was added to Nim, but I just had an idea for a very useful improvement.
+I plan to add a macro which will make it impossible to misuse Maybe[T], giving it a key advantage over Option, which can throw exceptions if improperly used.

 ## Installation
 Should be installed via [nimble](http://github.com/nimrod-code/nimble)